MalihehIzadi/ml4se/index.md

 * **Reading sessions**: The course consists of lectures and reading sessions.
   You are not required, but you are **strongly encouraged**, to attend.
-Per meeting, we will be discussing 1 paper (presentations given either by the lecturer or by teams) in terms of techniques, insights and impact.
+Per meeting, we will be discussing 1 paper (presentations given either by the lecturer or by teams) in terms of techniques, insights, and impact.

 * **Homework**: Before each lecture, you must read and prepare questions about the papers that will be discussed during the lecture.
 You can find the list of the papers to read on the beginning of each week's lecture.
 You must also watch/read any material pointed to by the syllabus.

-Please keep in mind that you are attending this course on voluntary basis.
+Please keep in mind that you are attending this course on a voluntary basis.
 Coming to the classroom unprepared will not be the best use of your time, so do your homework first!